 Here are the places that you can use to build your company’s reputation:

-Quite often, companies only start reflecting on the brand reputation when they face a burst of negative reviews, ratings, or other responses.
+Quite often, companies only start reflecting on the brand reputation when they face a burst of negative reviews, low ratings on review websites, regional media, social media, and other negative influences.
 This is a bad way.
 Having suffered from such a barrage of criticism, companies spend up to a couple of years recovering their good name.

 In fact, a poor reputation may even send all your search engine optimization (SEO) efforts down the tubes.
 If a potential client comes across multiple negative reviews on your company, they are likely to leave you for your rivals.
 Even if your website is highly ranked on search engine results pages (SERP) for commercial and navigational queries.